Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-04-why-i-love-pinn-and-you-will-too.md

 ### Final Thoughts

+Advantages of PINN:
+a) Works Well with Small Datasets
+b) Physics-Based Generalization (using our existing knowledge in the form of mathematical governing laws)
+c) Higher Trust and Explainability
+d) Reduced Dependence on Noisy Data (noise source sensor noise, measurement uncertainty, manufacturing variations, etc.)
+e) Enables parameter discover (Called as Inverse PINN)
+f) very suitable for Engineering AI

 I still love deep learning.
 But engineering problems are fundamentally different from image classification or language modeling problems.
 We rarely have unlimited data.
 What we do have is physics.
 Physics-Informed Neural Networks provide a natural way to combine both worlds.

 They help us:
 - Work with sparse datasets